Alternate Reality (series): Reception

 In 1993, Scorpia called The City "a fascinating premise that turned out rather poorly ... a game for those with great persistence and patience", and The Dungeon "better than the first, but not by much".

 Alternate Reality: The City and Alternate Reality: The Dungeon were both the subject of the feature review Dragon #135.
-The reviewers gave Alternate Reality: The City 3 stars, and Alternate Reality: The Dungeon 2 1/2 stars.
+The reviewers gave AR: The City 3 stars, and AR: The Dungeon 2 1/2 stars.

 Alternate Reality: The City was reviewed in Computer Gamer #12 and got a value for money rating of 5/5.
 It was also reviewed in Casus Belli #33 (June 1986).